ClosingBracket/osv/README.md

 test invoke TCPExternalCommunication
 ```

+To enable networking on Firecracker, you have to explicitly pass `-n` option
+to `firecracker.py`.

+Finally, please note that the master branch of OSv only implements IPV4 subset of networking stack.
+If you need IPV6, please build from [ipv6 branch](https://github.com/cloudius-systems/osv/tree/ipv6)
+ or use IPV6 kernel published to [nightly releases repo](https://github.com/osvunikernel/osv-nightly-releases/releases/tag/ci-ipv6-latest).

 ## Debugging, Monitoring, Profiling OSv

 - OSv can be debugged with gdb; for more details please read this